-This section provides a summary of monitoring results conducted during the period July 2001 to June 2011 and quantifies nitrogen loads from various wastewater streams.
-These new load calculations update the estimates that were used in developing and sizing the conceptual designs of the selected nitrogen removal alternatives in the July 2001 report.
+This section provides a summary of monitoring results conducted during the period July 2005 to June 2013 and quantifies nitrogen loads from various wastewater streams.
+Due to operational changes in 2005, these new load calculations update the estimates that were used in developing and sizing the conceptual designs of the selected nitrogen removal alternatives in the July 2001 report.

-In addition to the required NPDES permit influent and effluent monitoring, MWRA implemented a comprehensive nitrogen monitoring program.13 The program aims to characterize wastewater streams within the treatment plant.
-Data will facilitate the selection, and if necessary, the design of nitrogen removal facilities at Deer Island.
+In addition to the required NPDES permit influent and effluent monitoring, MWRA implemented a comprehensive nitrogen monitoring program.15 The program aims to characterize wastewater streams within the treatment plant.
+These data will facilitate the selection, and if necessary, the design of nitrogen removal facilities at Deer Island.